OTLY Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Oatly Group AB Shareholders of Class Action and Encourages Investors to Contact the Firm

 The complaint alleges that throughout the Class Period, Defendants made false and/or misleading statements and/or failed to disclose that: (1) Oatly overinflated its gross margins, revenue, and capital expenditure financial metrics; (2) the Company overstated the proprietary nature of its formulas and manufacturing process; (3) the Company exaggerated its success in China; and (4) as a result of the foregoing, Oatly’s statements about its operations, business, and prospects were misleading during the Class Period.

 A class action lawsuit has already been filed.
-If you wish to review a copy of the Complaint you can visit the firm’s site: www.bgandg.com/otly or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
-If you suffered a loss in Oatly you have until September 24, 2021 to request that the Court appoint you as lead plaintiff.
+If you wish to review a copy of the Complaint you can visit the firm’s site: www.bgandg.com%2Fotly or you may contact Peretz Bronstein, Esq. or his Investor Relations Analyst, Yael Hurwitz of Bronstein, Gewirtz & Grossman, LLC at 212-697-6484.
+If you suffered a loss in Oatlyyou have until September 24, 2021to request that the Court appoint you as lead plaintiff.
 Your ability to share in any recovery doesn't require that you serve as a lead plaintiff.

 Bronstein, Gewirtz & Grossman, LLC is a corporate litigation boutique.
 Our primary expertise is the aggressive pursuit of litigation claims on behalf of our clients.
 In addition to representing institutions and other investor plaintiffs in class action security litigation, the firm’s expertise includes general corporate and commercial litigation, as well as securities arbitration.
 Attorney advertising.
 Prior results do not guarantee similar outcomes.